 NOTE 17: For this band, CORESET#0 values from Table 13-5 or Table 13-6 in [8, TS 38.213] are applied regardless of the minimum channel bandwidth.

 NOTE 18: [This band is applicable only to RCC countries in accordance with RCC Recommendation 1/21]

+NOTE 19: For SDL bands, downlink configuration for RRM performance testing is same as FDD.